fundacionctic/connector-building-blocks/README.md

 * The `connector` folder contains a Java project with a very early draft version of the connector extensions and a connector launcher.
 * The `mock-backend` folder contains an example HTTP API as exposed by a data space participant.
 This API is described by an [OpenAPI](https://learn.openapis.org/) document.
 The logic of the component itself does not hold any value; its purpose is to demonstrate where each participant should contribute.
 * The `edcpy` folder contains a Python package built on top of Poetry, providing a series of utilities to interact with a data space based on the EDC ecosystem.
 For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a transfer process.
 Additionally, it offers an example implementation of a _consumer backend_.
-* The `dev-config` and `example` folders, alongside the `Vagrantfile`, contain the configuration and scripts necessary to deploy a consumer and a provider, and to demonstrate end-to-end communications based on the Dataspace Protocol between them.
+* The `dev-config` and `example` folders, contain the configuration and scripts necessary to deploy a consumer and a provider, and to demonstrate end-to-end communications based on the Dataspace Protocol between them.

 ## Public Artifacts